 TRANSFERS: After breakfast, your driver will arrive to pick you up for a pleasant 15-minute journey to the start of the trail.
 Upon completion of your walk, you will be collected from within the Borough Huts Campground for a scenic 40-minute transfer to the Royal Mail Hotel at Dunkeld.

 WALK GRADE: 13kms, 5-6hrs, Medium Hard

 ITINERARY: This full-day walk explores Mt Rosea, sitting high above Halls Gap.
 We start our journey at an elevation of around 600 metres and climb steadily through forested slopes, the track then veers around to the south and east through boulders and over rock formations while opening up views over large parts of the central Grampians.
-It’s not quick walking and shouldn’t be as there are great opportunities to rest and absorb the environment of this sharp mountain range before reaching one of the highest peaks in the Grampians, Mt Rosea sitting high at more than 1000m elevation.
+It’s not quick walking and shouldn’t be, as there are great opportunities to rest and absorb the environment of this stunning mountain range before reaching one of the highest peaks in the Grampians, Mt Rosea sitting high at more than 1000m elevation.
 Later after a long steady descent, you’ll reach Borough Huts where in World War Two, there was a base for charcoal production, when petrol was in short supply.
 Make your way to the end of the walk where you will meet your driver for the transfer to the small town of Dunkeld at the southern tip of the Grampians.
 Spend the next two nights at the Royal Mail Hotel at the foot of Mount Sturgeon.
 Tonight indulge your taste buds in a sensational dinner in the hotel’s award-winning Wickens Restaurant enjoying fresh local produce sourced from its 1.5-hectare kitchen garden.